Writing a recruiter performance review is an opportunity to highlight achievements, encourage growth, and set the stage for future success.

 3. Encourage self-assessment

-Recruiter success isn’t measured solely by the volume of quality candidates they attract—there are other KPIs to consider as well.
+Recruiter success isn’t measured solely by the volume of quality candidates they attract—there are other KPIs to consider.

 Below, we’ve categorized recruiter performance reviews into eight different areas to help you understand better: